 The holiday shopping season has officially begun.
 Even with the headwinds of economic uncertainty from COVID-19, analysts expect a 35% increase in seasonal online sales this holiday season1.
 With gift-buying expected to be healthy, analysts also predict a shift back towards traditional gifts from past years’ experience-gifting.
 This will create a ripe opportunity for eCommerce companies.

-This holiday season, retailers are adopting AI to enjoy greater operational efficiency, provide a better customer experience (CX), reduce costs and unlock new revenue.
-Here are some of the most exciting and new ways that eCommerce companies are using AI during this prime holiday shopping season and beyond.
+Contrary to popular belief, an eCommerce chatbot is just the tip of the iceberg when it comes to how AI can propel companies to a new level of service.
+This holiday season, retailers are adopting AI to enjoy greater operational efficiency, provide a better customer experience (CX), reduce costs, and unlock new revenue.
+Here are some of the most exciting and new ways that eCommerce companies are using AI during this prime holiday shopping season and beyond to beat top-notch eCommerce benchmarks.

 7 AI Use Cases for eCommerce Companies